IsraaMShtayeh/Learning-Sprint-/Day11.md

   typeof v; // (type of the value that is currently in v ).
 ```
 - Undefined vs. Undeclared vs. uninitialized:
- - Undefined: the variable has no value.
+ - Undefined: It occurs when a variable has been declared but has not been assigned any value.
  - Undeclared: never been created in any scope that we have access to.
- - Uninitialized: The idea is that certain variables, like block scope ones, don't get initialized; they never initially get set to -
-  Undefined.
-When something is in an uninitialized state, it is off limits you're not allowed to touch it in any way shape or form or
-  you'll get an error, and the error you get is the TDZ (Temporal Dead Zone) error.
+ - Uninitialized: An uninitialized variable is just a variable that has been declared, but has not been assigned a value when it was declared.
 - Special Number: NaN ( value indicates invalid number )
      ```javascript
      var x= Number("n/a"); //NaN